Video Editing Tips

 - Crop, flip, and rotate - Sometimes, you may need to adjust the frame area of your video.
-To do that, press Crop on the toolbar and then enter the precise crop area or drag the video frame on the preview screen.
+To do that, press Crop on the toolbar, enter the precise crop area or drag the video frame to the preview screen.
 You can also flip the video vertically and horizontally or rotate it clockwise and anticlockwise.

 - Apply watermarks or logos - Do you want your video to look unique during the PowerPoint presentation?
 Well, tap Watermarks and then choose whether to include an image or text logo.
 You can change the text type, size, color, and transparency.

 - Change the volume level - If you use background audio during the PowerPoint presentation, you may want to mute your video narration altogether.
 Fortunately, doing this is super-easy on UniConverter.
 Just click Audio and then drag the volume slider to the left to mute the video.
 You'll also see options for removing background noise and adjusting the stereo.

 - Trim and split video - Lastly, close the Effect tool and then click the scissors icon on the thumbnail.
 This launches the trimming functions where you can cut, split, and merge video sections.
 For example, you can trim the whole clip by merely moving the handles on both ends.

 Are you satisfied with the editing?
 If yes, tap Output Format, click Video, and then choose a PowerPoint-compatible video format like MP4, WMV, or MOV.
 Finally, select the output resolution and folder path before pressing Start All.
 The newly edited clip will be processed and saved on the Finished tap.